New Ram City, Aries

 It was Alexander Charming, dressed in the red uniform of a royal guard—minus, the sleeves.
 How he managed to pass royal guard inspection, Olive didn’t know.
 Probably because of how meticulously he polished his golden buttons or how pristinely shined he kept the medals that gleamed at his chest.

 That aside, Charming was someone who lived up to his name.
 Spiked blonde-hair, dimpled cheeks, broad shoulders, etcetera.
 A cylindrical, black conductor hung with grandiosity at his waist for all to see.
-A melee-class mode, probably.
+A melee-class conductor, probably.
 Charming always did enjoy facing things head-on.
-Usually, hot-blooded people like him irritated Olive.
-But Olive thought Alexander was a decent human being.
+Usually, hot-blooded people like him irritated Olive, but Olive thought Alexander was a decent human being.
 More decent than a lot of the people around the mansion.
 Still, he loathed Alexander’s name.
 No, he felt pity for Alexander’s name.
 ‘Charming’?
 Really?
 It was a lot to live up to—that name.

 “Look, if they really wanted to kill me, they would’ve used a better weapon than a bow conductor.”
 Olive sighed.